 Culture and gastronomy

-Despite the fact that the entire Canary archipelago shares cultural references and gastronomic proposals, each of its islands houses variants and differential formulas that make them unique.
+Despite de fact that the entire Canary Islands share cultural references and gastronomic proposals, each of its islands houses variants and different formular that make them unique.

-In Fuerteventura one can taste both some wrinkled potatoes with mojo and a Canarian stew, some pejines or some jareas (small fish dried in the sun and baked or served on the grill), but also tasty mussels and limpets caught on its beaches.
+In Fuerteventura one can taste both wrinkled potatoes with mojo and Canarian stew, some pejines or jareas (small fish dried on the sun and baked or grilled), but also tasty mussels and limpets caught on its own beaches.

-Beef and pork are widely consumed, cooked in various ways and also grilled, but unlike other areas, Fuerteventura is also a producer of baifo (kid) and goat meat.
-Beyond its meat, the island’s goats are also used for their milk with which it is made, mixed with sheep’s milk, the Majorero cheese, cured with oil, paprika or corn flour.
-It is a highly valued cheese that has won countless awards.
-Along with the palmero, the majorero is one of the two Canarian cheeses that has a designation of origin.
+Beef and pork are widely consumed, cooked in various ways and grilled.
+Different to other islands, Fuerteventura is also a producer of baifo and goat meat.
+Beyond its meat, the island’s goats are also used for their milk.
+This milk is the main ingredient of the Majorero cheese, cured with oil, paprika or corn flour.
+It is a highly valued cheese what has won many awards.
+Along with the palmero cheese, this is one of the only two Canarian cheeses that has a designation of origin.

 Natural areas of Fuerteventura

-Despite what one might suppose at first when the dryness and plains of Fuerteventura come to light, that does not mean that it does not have fascinating places that captivate the visitor.
-Rather the complete opposite.
-In fact, it is considered the island with the most paradisiacal beaches in the whole of the Canary Islands.
+Despite what one might imagine at first when the dryness and plains of Fuerteventura come to light, Fuerteventura has enough fascinating places to captivate its visitors.
+In fact, it is considered the island with the most paradisiacal beaches in the whole archipelago.

-Have we already said that it is also the oldest?
-Well we say it now.
-The cliffs and caves of Ajuy, to the west of Fuerteventura, were the first terrain to emerge from the waters as a result of a series of volcanic eruptions that took place around 100 million years ago.
+As the oldest of its siblings, the cliffs, and caves of Ajuy, to the west of Fuerteventura were the first terrain to emerge from the waters as a result of a series of volcanic eruptions that took place around 100 million years ago.

 With all this baggage, the island has a lot to offer.
-Splendid corners to show.
+Splendid panoramas to discover.

 Dunes of Corralejo